A Minimal Network of Brain Dynamics: Hierarchy of Approximations to Quasi-critical Neural Network Dynamics: Introduction

+Stochastic branching-like processes provide the basis for a class of simplified minimal models of neuronal activity.
+A representative model from this class is the cortical branching model (CBM) \cite{williams2014quasicritical}, which exhibits avalanche dynamics and an analytically tractable dynamical MF approximation.
+Branching-like network models \cite{Beggs11167,PhysRevLett.94.058101,Kinouchi2006,williams2014quasicritical,zierenberg_description_2020,zeraati_topology-dependent_2024,PhysRevLett.94.058101, 10.1371/journal.pcbi.1000271,Kello2013} have successfully reproduced several critical properties and avalanche phenomena.
+However, these models typically lack an explicit representation of inhibitory neurons, which constitute approximately 20\% of all neurons in the cortex \cite{Meinecke1987}.
+Inhibitory neurons are believed to play a crucial role in stabilizing network dynamics while enabling complex information processing \cite{Importance_of_Inhbitory_Neurons}.

+The seminal work of Wilson and Cowan \cite{WilsonCowan} underpins many modern models that incorporate and explore the role of inhibitory neurons \cite{Shew2011,Munoz2022}.
+However, these models are intrinsically rate-based, or MF, in nature, which limits their ability to capture key features of neuronal dynamics.
+In particular, they cannot reproduce experimentally observed avalanches and typically neglect neuronal refractory periods.

-This paper aims to build a model that addresses these common shortcomings and matches the current experimental data.
-We will now describe two key aspects of the data we aim to model: (1) that living neuronal networks show many signatures of operating near criticality, and (2) that these networks are not actually critical, but quasi-critical.
+This paper aims to develop a minimal network model that addresses these common shortcomings while remaining consistent with experimental observations.
+In particular, we focus on capturing two key features: (1) that living neuronal networks exhibit many signatures of operation near criticality, and (2) that they are not truly critical, but instead reside in a quasi-critical regime.
+We now elaborate on these two observations.